Aleesssino/apartment-scraper-bot/README.md

 This project scrapes real estate listings from SReality and IDnes and sends updates via a Telegram bot.

-It uses GitHub Actions to automate the process, running multiple times an hour to keep data up-to-date.
+It uses GitHub Actions to automate the process, which runs multiple times an hour to keep the data up-to-date.

 ```
 +---------------+